sanjaychari/PianoVAM-Code/README.md

-├── FingeringDetection/   # Code for the ASDF fingering annotation toolkit ├── PreProcessing/        # Scripts for data pre-processing, including audio-MIDI alignment ├── Transcription/        # Code to reproduce the piano transcription benchmarks from the paper ├── Sample/               # Sample data to demonstrate the use of the toolkits └── README.md
+├── FingeringDetection/   # Code for the ASDF fingering annotation toolkit ├── PreProcessing/        # Scripts for data pre-processing, including audio-MIDI alignment ├── Transcription/        # Code to reproduce the piano transcription benchmarks from the paper └── README.md
 ```